 • Recall Guidance for Drugs, Biologics, and Medical Devices: What You Need to Know

-An agenda for the conference can be found here.
+An agenda for the conference can be found here, and additional information regarding the workshop and master classes can be found here.
 A complete brochure for this conference, including an agenda, detailed descriptions of conference sessions, list of speakers, and registration form can be obtained here.

 Patent Docs is a media partner of ACI's FDA Boot Camp conference.